rushilshakya/lunaranjit/content/books/_index.md

 **Collateral Damage**

-Collection of poems about the collateral damage of capitalism and US imperialism.
+Collection of poems and explanatory commas about the collateral damage of capitalism, colonialism, and imperialism.

 [children pray for gray days/collateral damage #1](https://chestnutreview.com/children-pray-on-gray-days/) (published in Chestnut Review 3:1)